-If you occupy commercial property, it is fundamental that you understand the legal basis of your right to be there.
-In almost every case this will be pursuant to a written document referred to as either a lease or a licence, but they are very different creatures and problems arise if you are unsure of your specific rights and obligations.
-And beware that the distinction between the two can be blurred, as some agreements which are stated to be licences have nevertheless been held by the court to be leases.
+If you occupy commercial property, it’s fundamental to understand the legal basis of your right to be there.
+In almost every case, this is under a written document called either a lease or a licence.
+But they are very different creatures, and problems arise if you are unsure of your specific rights and obligations.
+And beware, the distinction between the two can be blurred.
+That’s because the court has held that some agreements stated as licences are actually leases.

 What is a lease?

 A commercial lease is a legally binding contract between a business tenant and a landlord.
-The lease gives the tenant the right to use the property for business or commercial activity for a specified period of time.
-In return for this, the tenant will pay rent to the landlord.
+The lease gives the tenant the right to use the property for business or commercial activity for a specified period.
+In return, the tenant pays rent to the landlord.

-The lease will also outline the rights and responsibilities of both parties during the period of the lease.
-Typically, this will include specific situations when the landlord has rights of entry onto the property.
-Subject to those preserved rights, during the period of the lease the tenant has the right to exclusive possession.
+The lease also outlines both parties’ rights and responsibilities during the period of the lease.
+Typically, this includes specific situations when the landlord has rights of entry onto the property.
+Subject to those preserved rights, the tenant has the right to exclusive possession during the lease period.

 What is a licence?

 Unlike a lease, a licence is simply a personal, contractual permission to occupy property.
-It does not confer any property rights and cannot be bought and sold.
+It does not confer any property rights, and you cannot buy or sell a licence.
 Crucially, a licence provides no security of tenure, so the licensee occupies entirely at the pleasure of the licensor.
 If the licensor disposes of their interest in the property, the licensee’s right of occupation ceases immediately.

-Despite all of the clear disadvantages of a licence, particularly for the occupier, there are nevertheless some scenarios where they may be more suitable than a lease.
-They can be granted quickly and cheaply, so a licence may be appropriate where only very short-term occupation is required.
-A good example would be a retailer who wishes to set up shop temporarily for just a few weeks leading up to Christmas.
-In that situation, if the owner of vacant retail premises is struggling to find a longer-term tenant, granting a temporary licence may suit both parties’ short-term interests.
+Despite the clear disadvantages of a licence, particularly for the occupier, there are nevertheless some scenarios where they may be more suitable than a lease.
+In particular, a property owner can grant a licence quickly and cheaply, which may be appropriate where the licensee requires only very short-term occupation.
+A good example would be a retailer wishing to set up shop temporarily for just a few weeks before Christmas.
+In that situation, if the owner of vacant retail premises cannot find a longer-term tenant, a temporary licence may suit both parties’ short-term interests.

 Property owners beware…